Seiya6329/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 ## Adding Resources to shared meshes

 A shared mesh allows resources created by different accounts to communicate with each other in the same mesh.
+For more information about mesh sharing, see [Working with shared meshes](https://docs.aws.amazon.com/app-mesh/latest/userguide/sharing.html).

 ```ts
 // This is the ARN for the mesh from different AWS IAM account ID.